 After five years of internship and residency, I arrived to Peterborough in 1988.
 It is amazing to reflect on the medical experience I have gained over all those the years.
 In 2010, I embarked on my first medical mission to Peru.
 My wife, Grisel, joined me and served as a translator for Spanish-speaking patients.
 In 2013, my son Zachary and I went to Guatemala where he helped with translation as well while I performed gynecologic surgery.
 In 2015, I will accompany a local medical team from Peterborough on a mission to Jamaica, along with the nurse practitioner from our office.
 I plan to continue volunteering abroad for years to come.

-I am passionate about sharing my experience with 3rd-year medical students from Geisel Dartmouth Medical School, where I am an adjunct assistant professor.
+I am passionate about sharing my experience with 3rd-year medical students from Geisel Dartmouth Medical School, where I am a Clinical Instructor.
 I enjoy sharing “pearls” of knowledge that I once learned from my Peterborough mentors, Drs.
 Brodkin and Seigel, upon arriving in town years ago.

 Grisel and I are grateful that we could start a family in such a supportive and energetic community.
 My boys enjoyed their education in the Conval Public School District.
 We support locally grown food co-ops, as well as hike and bird the beautiful surroundings.